-Times have gone where we need to visit the actual stock market or dial our broker to know about companies.
-The advent of technology has empowered almost everyone with the internet to look up worldwide for financial news quickly.
+Times have gone where we need to visit the stock market or dial our broker to know about companies.
+The advent of technology has empowered almost everyone with the internet to look at worldwide financial news quickly.
 But, with hundreds of news websites and apps available providing the same, how would one choose the best one?

-So here we researched the best and reliable financial news apps that let you track companies, serve with the latest news about markets, and even give tips on how to perform in the stock market realm.
+So here we researched the best and most reliable financial news apps that let you track companies, serve with the latest news about markets, and even give tips on performing in the stock market realm.
 Thus, read on and try them to know how good our suggestions are;

 Also Read- Best Stock Market Simulator Apps

-List of Best Financial News Apps for Android and iOS in 2022
+Best Financial News Apps for Android and iOS

 1. Bloomberg